 - CMDRR training, workshops and consultation

-- Community-managed Damage Assessment and Needs Analysis (risk mapping, establishing early warning systems)
+- Community-managed Damage Assessment and Needs Analysis, through risk mapping, establishing early warning systems

 - Community-managed Emergency Response

-- Strengthening capacities to cope and bounce back with the risks (organizing and training of village responders, contingency planning, scenario planning)
+- Strengthening capacities to cope and bounce back with the risks, for instance organising and training of village responders, contingency planning, scenario and planning

 Strengthen supply chains and improve livelihoods

-- Farming materials distribution such as seeds, small livestock, farm tools
+- Distributing farming materials such as seeds, small livestock, farm tools

-- Technical advice on farm planning to promote crops production for the local markets
+- Providing technical advice on farm planning to promote crops production for the local markets

 - Linking to new markets and buyers without the intermediaries

-- Establishing capital stimulation packages as safety nets for women for economic recovery for most affected
+- Establishing capital stimulation packages as safety nets to ensure economic recovery for women who are most affected

-- Capacitating the women and youth on digitalization to increase the use of digital tools for business and marketing
+- Working with women and youth to improve the use of digital tools for businesses and marketing

 - Improving ICT based Business Continuity preparedness planning